syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ## Creating an application with WinUI Calendar

-In this walkthrough, you will create a WinUI application that contains the `Calendar` control.
+In this walk-through, you will create a WinUI application that contains the `Calendar` control.

 ## Adding control manually in XAML

-To add `Calendar` control manually in XAML , follow the below steps.
+To add `Calendar` control manually in XAML, follow these steps:

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop).
 2. Download and refer the following NuGet in the project.